EzeRangel/public-site/public_html/theme/base-2017_dev/readme.md

 │   └── _topbar.twig         - Partial containing the top menu bar
 ├── source/
 │   ├── scss/
-│   │   ├── _settings.scss   - SCSS source file for Foundation.
-Is used by `css/foundation.css`
+│   │   ├── main.scss        - SCSS source file for the theme.
+It uses inuitcss and is compiled to `css/main.css`.
+│   │                            It has its own documentation.
+│   ├── js/
-│   │   ├── foundation.scss  - SCSS source file for Foundation.
-Is compiled to `scss/foundation.scss`
+│   │   ├── util.js          - Script for globally and useful scoped functions.
-│   │   └── theme.scss       - SCSS source file for the theme.
-Is compiled to `css/theme.css`
+│   │   ├── app.js           - Main JS theme and also scoped scripts.
+│   │   ├── test/
+│   │   │   ├── app.js       - JS testing demo file.
 │   ├── .babelrc             - Helper file for gulp / npm
 │   ├── bower.json           - Configuration for used Bower packages.
 │   ├── gulpfile.js          - Build task script for Gulp.